blab/cartography/docs/index.md

 To quantify this visual observation, the Pearson Coefficient was .089, which reveals close to no correlation.
 The lack of visible clustering in this embedding reveals that scaling and centering nucleotide data does not capture the genetic diversity present between each genome.
 Euclidean distance does not help distinguish viral genomes by genetic diversity (Figure 6A).
-In the KDE density plot for PCA, the within and between KDE density curves overlap completely, and there is no place the SVM can correctly optimize for clade status, which is revealed through the median ratio of 1:1.
+In the KDE density plot for PCA, the within and between KDE density curves overlap completely, and there is no place the SVM can correctly optimize for clade status, which is revealed through the within clade median of -0.421 and the between clade median of -0.214.
+The threshold distance value calculated using the SVM run on MDS gave a confusion matrix with an accuracy of .855, which is most likely skewed due to the large dataset and size based accuracy value.

 MDS: The embedding seemed to differentiate between the clusters in the data on a very global scale (Figure 4C).
 There were a few visually identifiable clusters in the data, such as clusters containing clades 1, 5, and 4, but clades such as 7 and 9 were almost completely overlapped by other clades.